 The expense is one of the primary deterrents to investing in a vehicle camera system.
 Although the initial cost of a vehicle camera system can appear to be high, it has been demonstrated that they significantly reduce overall fleet operating costs and rapidly pay for themselves.

 Indeed, the NSTSCE found that when vehicle camera systems were used in conjunction with driver coaching, they decreased safety-related incidents by 52%.

 Kocchi’s aftermarket heavy duty vehicle camera monitor systems provide the ideal vision solution for any type of passenger cars and commercial vehicles, increasing vehicle safety.

-Do you want to learn more about the different camera system options and their benefits to your wholesale, installation or distribution business?
+Want to learn more about the different camera system options and their benefits to your wholesale, installation or distribution business?
 Please contact us and tell us more about your needs.